 Within the larger Western Electricity Coordinating Council (WECC) grid, there are numerous states with RPS requirements, including Nevada.
-The largest market in the west is, of course, California, which has a 33 percent by 2020 mandate.
-The major investor owned utilities will struggle to meet this goal with only California sited projects and so is a potential market for a NV project.
+The largest market in the west is, of course, California, which has a 20 percent by 2010 mandate.
+The major investor owned utilities will not reach this goal, or the recently established requirement, by the California Air Resources Board, of 33 percent by 2020.
 This 33 percent by 2020 requirement applies not only to investor owned utilities (70 percent of total state load), but to all municipal utilities as well.

 To reach these markets, transmission service must be purchased from each of the intervening transmission owners.
-This "pancaking" of transmission rates often eliminates all of the benefits of selling to a more vibrant market outside Nevada.
+This "pancaking" of transmission rates often eliminates all of the benefits of selling to a more vibrant market outside the state.
 In addition, since high voltage transmission is essentially a "common carrier" function, all of the rights may have already been sold to others.
 This will be covered in more detail in Section 9.3.

-Another concept is to sell the power locally without RECs and sell the RECs into another market separately.
+Another concept is to sell the power locally without RECs attached and sell the RECs into another market separately.
 In the case of a project located within the service territory of Lincoln County Power District, this may at first seem to be a logical thing to do since Lincoln has no RPS obligation that it is required to meet and so cannot value the RECs.
-On the other hand, LCPD is a very small system with very low bulk power prices well under \$40/MWh (\$0.04/KWh).
+On the other hand, LCPD is a very small system with very low bulk power prices of well under \$40/MWh (\$0.04/KWh).
 Therefore, a sale to LCPD at a price that would support the project investment would be an unreasonable expectation and would unduly raise retail rates for LCPD customers.
-On the other hand, Lincoln County may still be a good location for the facility since the project could provide valuable system electrical services to LCPD and LCPD could take on the plant auxiliary power load as a new customer, allowing the facility to sell its full gross output to parties elsewhere, a convention used in the financial model of the project.
+On the other hand, Lincoln County may still be a good location for the facility since the project could provide valuable system electrical services to LCPD and LCPD could take on the plant auxiliary power load as a new customer, allowing the facility to sell its full gross output to parties elsewhere.

-When considering western RPS markets, however, one quickly finds that REC pricing is currently very low, typically under \$10/MWh.
+In looking at western RPS markets, however, you quickly find that REC pricing is currently very low, typically under \$10/MWh.
 This market is established primarily by the voluntary purchasers, people and businesses who agree to pay extra for "green" power, and the utility then procures RECs on behalf of those customers.
 Since most western RPS standards do not ratchet to significant levels prior to 2015, this leaves Nevada and California as the markets that have significant requirements between 2010 and 2015.

-California does not currently allow a substantial use of tradable RECs (or TRECs as they are known in California) for RPS compliance.
-Most power must be brought into the state "bundled", though in certain limited circumstances the bundling can be a REC bundled with fossil power.
+California does not currently allow the use of tradable RECs (or TRECs as they are known in California) for RPS compliance.
+Power must be brought into the state "bundled", though in certain limited circumstances the bundling can be a REC bundled with fossil power.
 For the 5 years prior to the current recession, California had been unable to increase the percentage of renewable power in the state, with the proportion stuck at 12 - 13 percent, despite Herculean efforts and hundreds of signed contracts.
-Load drops associated with the current recession has made compliance easier, however, and so the major utilities expect to deliver perhaps 15 - 18 percent renewable power by the end of 2010, falling just short of their 2010 goal of 20%.
+Load drops associated with the current recession has made compliance easier, however, and so the major utilities expect to deliver perhaps 15 - 18 percent renewable power by the end of 2010.